spapanik/yamk/docs/source/usage.rst

     rebuild all dependencies and the target -n/--dry-run
     only print the commands to be executed
+-r/--retry retries
--s/--shell         shell
+    retry commands for <retries> number of times -s/--shell         shell
     the path to the shell used to execute the commands (defaults to */bin/sh*) -t/--cookbook-type {toml,json,yaml}